ClarkLabCode/LobulaClustering/README.md

 - visualize the results of the clustering
 - perform additional analysis of connectivity from the resultant clusters to LC/LPLC neurons

+The results of the clustering will be saved under **data/results**.

 Free parameters of this analysis are as follows (see the paper for the details), with the values used in the paper in square brackets:
 1. Upper and lower boundaries of the numbers of (pre)synapses of the neurons to be analyzed [500, 50]
 2. The cell type to be used to as a landmark to define the layers of lobula [LT1]